yourtechmafia/voting-app_with_CI_CD/README.md

 - **Check/Create Kubernetes Namespace:** Checks if the specified Kubernetes namespace exists and creates it if it doesn't.
 - **Deploy to Kubernetes:** Deploys the application to Kubernetes using manifests in the `k8s` directory.
 - **Post-build Cleanup:** Removes the built Docker images from the Jenkins agent to free up space.

-### Key Features of the Pipeline

-- **Automated Image Builds:** Ensures that the latest version of the application is containerized.
-- **Docker Hub Integration:** Seamlessly pushes images to Docker Hub, ready for deployment.
-- **Dynamic Namespace Management:** Intelligently handles Kubernetes namespaces, creating them as needed.
-- **Kubernetes Deployment:** Automates the deployment process to Kubernetes, making the latest version of the app always available.
-- **Resource Cleanup:** Maintains a clean build environment by removing unused Docker images after the build process.

 ### Prerequisites for Jenkins